Since BlackBerry-phones are now seeming to come to a complete end (not even licensed devices), the options for keyboard phones are even more sparse.

 And it should not be too hard to make a software keyboard matching the layout, if moved to another device as a DIY.
 There is NO fancy things going on, it just interacts capacitively with the screen, as you would have done with your your finger (see this for images of one disassembled – some of the earlier phone models like the S6 Edge had mechanical buttons at the bottom with mechanical interaction from the matching keyboards)

 on 4) The Unihertz Titan can be found crowdfunded here.
-That is basically a new midranger designed over the old BB Passport, but made rugged and on Android.
+It is basically a new midranger designed over the old BB Passport, but made rugged and on Android.

 To me it is the worst of both worlds.
 A huge device with a reduced keyboard.
 Despite the cramped keyboard it for the large majority is yet too huge to be used one-handed.
 At the least that was possible to some extend with the Key½.
-Here an images copied from this site compared to the Key2 for size
+Here an image copied from this site, next to the Key2 for size

 on 5) The Cosmo Communicator can be found crowdfunded here.
 It is hard to categorise this, as it on one hand is an ultra portable pc, designed to be used on a table, that can not really be used closed, but it does have phone functionality, with a tiny external display.